davidscheutz/SwiftUDF/README.md

 ```

 `SwiftUDF` will wrap your view into a container, subscribe to the loop's state and ensuring all state updates are dispatched on the main thread.

+## Demo Project

+To see `SwiftUDF` fully in action, checkout the demo project.
+Compatible with iOS and macOS, including tests.

 ## Contributing